a0viedo/instrument/README.md

 If you want to avoid printing the output to `stdout` you can specify a file to be used for logging.
 #### modules
 It accepts an array of the native modules you want to be instrumented.
 Default values are `["child_process","http","https","fs","require"]`.
+#### runtimeLogs
+Enables or disables the logging at runtime for instrumented calls.
+Default value is `false`.

 ## License
 MIT